What is a Microsoft Regional Director?

 • Strengthen relationships with enterprise, startup, partner, and community ecosystems

-In many ways, RDs act as a bridge between Microsoft’s internal product and business teams and the realities of the outside world.
-That outside perspective is valuable because it is grounded in actual adoption, actual constraints, and actual business outcomes.
+In many ways, RDs act as a bridge between Microsoft’s internal teams and the realities of the outside world.

 What are the benefits of being a Regional Director?